atomicdata-dev/atomic-data-docs/src/core/concepts.md

 Atomic Data Core can be used to express any type of information, including personal data, vocabularies, metadata, documents, files and more.
 It's designed to be easily serializable to both JSON and linked data formats.
-It is _typed_ data model, which means that every value should be validated and predictable.
+It is a _typed_ data model, which means that every value must be validated by their datatype.

-It is a directed, labeled graph, similar to RDF, so contrary to some other (labeled) graph data models (e.g. NEO4j), a relationship between two items (Resources) does not have attributes.

 ## Design goals